-Vote for your Magners Goal of the Month for January, and be in with a chance of winning a signed home jersey.
+Vote for your Magners Goal of the Month for February, and be in with a chance of winning a signed home jersey.

 Mulgrew re-signed for Celtic in July 2010 after coming through the ranks at the club as a youngster, and has grasped his second-chance as a Bhoy with both hands.

 He never made a first-team appearance before leaving the Hoops in 2006 and joined Wolves before moving on to Aberdeen.

 The 25-year-old won 11 caps at under 21 level for Scotland and earned his first call-up to the full national side in 2012.
 He has continued to be a vital player for his country since Gordon Strachan took charge.
 Meanwhile, his club form was recognised in 2012 when he was awarded Scotland's Player of the Year.